2i2c-org/2i2c-org.github.io/content/platform/_index.md

     content:
       title: Sign-in
       text: |
-        We support the following authentication and authorization options:
+        We support the following [authentication and authorization options](https://docs.2i2c.org/admin/user-management/authentication-and-access/):

         - **GitHub** - with support for GitHub Organization and Teams
         - **CILogon** - with support for institutional logins, Google Auth, Microsoft, and ORCID
-          - **Shared Password** - simple authentication with a global shared password, ideal for workshops and webinar
+        - **Shared Password** - simple authentication with a global shared password, ideal for workshops and webinars
+        - **Other providers** - we also run direct Google sign-in and other standard single-sign-on providers.
+Ask us about yours.

         <figure class="videofigure">
           {{< video src="videos/jupyterhub-admin.mp4">}}